AmitBaanerjee/Face-Detection-React-JS-Backend/README.md

-## FACE DETECTION REACT.JS APPLICATION
+## FACE DETECTION APPLICATION BACKEND

 Developed a web application which takes image URL’s and detects faces present on them.
 Front end was implemented in React.js using Clarifai API.